patleeman/patricklee.nyc/blog/20241004_task_oriented_dialog_systems.md

 I think it's important to re-iterate that LLMs are not general intelligence.
 Leaving the ability for an LLM to make decisions is akin to letting users roll a weighted die on how to achieve their goal.
 It may work most of the time, but it can also blow up in their faces.

+### So why aren't they more popular?

+Ultimately, I think they're just hard to build.
+Large companies have the resources to invest into NLP experts and teams of developers to build out complicated systems and main them.
+Smaller companies that want to "implement AI" are just trying to find low hanging fruit and build their entire workflows around LLMs.

+There is also a fatigue around "chat bots" happening now.
+Lots of chat focused applications are thin wrappers over LLMs and they've shown their functionality to be quite limited.
+There has been a push to integrate LLMs in other ways into products like copilots or agents.

+If you have a different theory, I would **love** to hear it though!

+## Alternative: Function Calling / Tool Use

+For those of us coming into the NLP and TOD space from the outside, we encounter [function calling](https://platform.openai.com/docs/guides/function-calling) or tool use.
+Function calling is a popular feature implemented in many large LLM services that allow LLMs to "use tools" or reach out to external APIs or to call code.

+These are good tools if you're using an LLM as a conversational partner and to enable the LLM to achieve more, but for a TOD system, function calling requires embedding all your business logic into LLM prompts.
+Ultimately, this means less controllability of a highly non-deterministic system, and ultimately decision-making is left to the LLM.
+Letting an LLM control your business logic is **not good**!
+You want full control and accountability of your system!

 ## Just use Python

 Why create your own language when you can use an existing language like Python?
 The model already knows how to write Python.